wangjianwen24/DIFWeb/content/en/authors/shirun-zhang/_index.md

 ---
 # Display name
-name: "张时润"
+name: 张时润

-# Username (this should match the folder name and the name on publications)
+# Username (this should match the folder name)
 authors:
-- Name "Shirun Zhang"
+- Jhirun Zhang

 # Is this the primary user of the site?
 superuser: false

-# Role/position (e.g., Professor of Artificial Intelligence)
+# Role/position
-role:在读学生
+role: 在读学生

 # Organizations/Affiliations
 organizations: